 nCode GlyphWorks Product Options

 GlyphWorks Fundamentals provides visualization and basic manipulation, frequency spectrum analysis and filtering capability.
 Report layouts can be interactively designed and these reports automatically generated by including as part of the analysis process.
-Fundamentals is a pre-requisite for all other product options.
+GlyphWorks fundamentals is a pre-requisite for all other product options.

 The Fundamentals package includes support for a wide range of data formats and types of displays.
-The Super Glyph capability enables multiple analysis functions to be encapsulated as a single glyph that can be saved and re-used.
+This option contains the Super glyph to encapsulate multiple analysis functions as a single glyph that can be saved and re-used.

 - Input multiple formats